The Aquatic Animal Health and Research Center

-The Fisheries Experiment Station was created in the early 1960s to provide technological development and extension support for the Utah State fish culture program.
+The Aquatic Animal Health and Research Center, formerly known as the Fisheries Experiment Station, was created in the early 1960s to provide technological development and extension support for the Utah State fish culture program.

 Fish disease was a serious problem in Utah aquaculture for many years.
 There were no regulations restricting transportation of diseased stocks.
 Improved transportation and shipping began to facilitate more and more intrastate, interstate and international shipment of life fish and eggs along with the diseases.
 What were numerous local problems rapidly become interstate and international problems.
 Artificial diets were not adequate and fish culture methods were poorly defined.
 There were very few government and no commercial laboratories and pathologists involved in fish disease research and control or in development of diets and culture method in the fifties and sixties.

-The old Utah Department of Fish and Game saw a need for quality assurance and fish disease control in the late fifties.
+The old Utah Department of Fish and Game saw a need for quality assurance and fish disease control in the late 1950s.
 They conceptualized, built and staffed the Experimental Hatchery in Cache Valley in 1961.
-The facility was later renamed the Fisheries Experiment Station (FES).
+The facility was later renamed the Fisheries Experiment Station, then the Aquatic Animal Health and Research Center.
 It has grown substantially over the last thirty years.